LLM-Assisted Web Measurements: Website Classification Tasks

-Based on Table~\ref{tab:classification}, we select key classification tasks to evaluate the capabilities of LLMs in supporting targeted web measurements.
+Based on our literature review of previously published papers on web security and privacy measurements (whose details are in Appendix~\ref{app:literature_review}), we identify three relevant case studies for website classification.
+We later use these case studies to evaluate the capabilities of LLMs in supporting targeted web measurements, i.e., measurements biased towards websites belonging to specific classes of interest.

-\subsubsection{Governmental Websites}
+\subsection{Governmental Websites}

 Prior research analyzed relevant privacy risks for citizens associated with e-government practices~\cite{GotzeMISL22,SamarasingheAMY22,SinganamallaJAK20}.
 We consider the automated detection of governmental websites as a first task to test the classification power of LLMs for multiple reasons.
 First, the importance of the topic: e-government is becoming more widespread nowadays, thus drawing attention from the research community in the last few years.
 Moreover, previous studies crucially relied on the creation of datasets of governmental websites, which can be effectively used as a starting point for a systematic evaluation of the classification performance of LLMs.
+Finally, the detection of governmental websites can be interpreted as a binary classification task (governmental vs. non-governmental), which is regarded as a baseline task in automated classification.

-It is worth noticing that constructing these datasets is challenging, because many governmental websites are not hosted under dedicated top-level domains like .gov~\cite{GotzeMISL22}, meaning that the semantic understanding of LLMs can be helpful for their identification.
-Finally, the detection of governmental websites can be interpreted as a binary classification task (governmental vs. non-governmental), which is typically regarded as a baseline task in automated classification.
+It is worth noticing that constructing a dataset of governmental websites is challenging, particularly when aiming to avoid introducing unwanted biases, since many governmental websites are not hosted under dedicated top-level domains such as \texttt{.gov}~\cite{GotzeMISL22}.
+Indeed, some countries do not even provide any dedicated governmental top-level domain, e.g., German governmental websites are hosted under the generic \texttt{.de} top-level domain.
+Consequently, the semantic understanding capabilities of LLMs can be valuable for identifying governmental websites on the Internet.

-\subsubsection{Website Country}
+\subsection{Website Country}

+Prior privacy studies analyzed website compliance with respect to local regulations~\cite{DegelingULHSH19,OgutTMLYCU24}, which requires linking websites to the country of their primary target audience (e.g., GDPR applies to sites offering services in the EU).
+This naturally leads to a multiclass classification task of particular interest to the web privacy community.